lost-scripts/lost-scripts.github.io/content/scripts/ls/index.md

 		</td>
 		<td width="1920" valign="middle">
 			<div>
-				A persistent shape palette plus many other helpers for better management of Moho® vectors in general and <i>Liquid Shapes</i> in particular...
-That's all!
+				A persistent shape palette plus many other helpers for better management of Moho® vectors in general and <em>Liquid Shapes</em> in particular!
 			</div>
 		</td>
 	</tr>